nabla-ml/nabla/readme.md

 ### 2. Run the Correctness Validation Suite

-This runs the full test suite described in the thesis to verify Nabla's correctness against JAX.
+This runs the full test suite to verify Nabla's correctness against JAX.

 ```bash
 # Navigate to the unit test directory from the project root